Avisrivastava15/Bubble-Game/README.md

-# Bubble-Game
+# Bubble-Game (Practice Project)

 A fun and interactive bubble game where players match numbers to score points within a limited time!
-This project is built using HTML, CSS, and JavaScript.
+This project is built using HTML, CSS, and JavaScript for practicing DOM manipulatiom.

 **Description**